S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 For an experienced support team, the requirement provides enough information to successfully fulfill it.

-However, sometimes, explicitly naming the intervention and/or breaking an intervention down into smaller steps is helpful for evaluating the effectiveness of the various steps, or for building adequate understanding, especially among people with less experience in the matter, or for those who are new to the organization.
+However, sometimes explicitly naming the intervention and/or breaking it down into smaller steps helps evaluate the effectiveness of the various steps, or for ensuring adequate understanding, especially among people with less experience in the matter or new to the organization.

 When breaking interventions down into smaller parts (sub-interventions), the **purpose** (or rationale) for each part is often implicit, since the context remains within the scope of the main purpose and usually doesn't need to be restated.

 However, be mindful of situations where it's worthwhile to clarify the purpose of certain parts — especially when there's a reason something needs to be done in a particular way, or when sub-interventions need to happen in a certain order or are otherwise interrelated.
 Likewise, if parts of an intervention relate to the **wider organization** — such as org-wide policies, responsibilities, or dependencies — or to the **external environment**, document this explicitly.

-To clarify the purpose of a sub-intervention, it can be enough to define only the **enabling conditions** that need to be established — especially when the higher-level outcome is already clear — or just the **intended outcome(s)**, if this implies what enabling conditions are required.
+To clarify the purpose of a sub-intervention, it can be enough to define only the **enabling conditions** that need to be established — especially when the higher-level outcome is already clear — or just the **intended outcome(s)**, if this implies what enabling conditions are needed.
 In other cases, it's useful to describe the situation (**driver**) that the requirement is meant to address.

 **Example**: